Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

 II.
 Setting the skin up
 1. Put this folder in soundsphere\userdata\skins.

-2. Go to DJMAX\settings\customscores and choose a custom score* of your liking.
-"with early and late" means that it will show MIN if you hit too early.
+(optional but recommended)2.
+Go to DJMAX\settings\customscores and choose a custom score* of your liking. "with early and late" means that it will show MIN if you hit too early.
 DJMAX does not have this feature, so it is not the default.
-3. Override CustomScore.lua in soundsphere\sphere\screen\gameplay
+Now override CustomScore.lua in soundsphere\sphere\screen\gameplay
 with your chosen custom score.
 Make sure you rename it to CustomScore.lua.

-4. Override soundsphere\sphere\screen\result\JudgeTable.lua* with
+(optional)3.
+Override soundsphere\sphere\screen\result\JudgeTable.lua* with
 DJMAX\settings\JudgeTable.lua

-5. Start up soundsphere and select one of the keymodes this skin offers.
+4. Start up soundsphere and select one of the keymodes this skin offers.

 custom score*:
 The grade you see after hitting a note.